- Future Students

-The Magrath award honors the SHINE project, known formally as the Solutions-based Health Innovations and Nutrition Excellence, Partners in Indian Country.
-The partnership was created to pair OSU’s institutional resources and scientific expertise in nutritional sciences with the Chickasaw Nation’s deep knowledge of history, culture, and current health challenges.
-The health collaborative includes the Eagle Adventure program for children in the first through third grades.
-The program embraces the Native American tribe’s storytelling tradition to educate participants on practices that prevent Type 2 diabetes through dietary and physical activity.
+The Magrath award honors the SHINE project (Solutions-based Health Innovations and Nutrition Excellence, Partners in Indian Country).
+The work of SHINE was a subcontract of the Chickasaw Nation Supplemental Nutrition Assistance Program Education (SNAP-Ed).
+The partnership paired OSU’s institutional resources and scientific expertise in nutritional sciences with the Chickasaw Nation’s deep knowledge of history, culture, and current health challenges.
+The health collaborative included the Eagle Adventure program for children in the first through third grades and embraced the Native American tribe’s storytelling tradition to educate participants on practices that prevent Type 2 diabetes through dietary and physical activity.

 “Children who participated are becoming health leaders and change agents in their families,” nutritional sciences professor Janice Hermann said.
 “They are becoming excited about eating fruits and vegetables and being physically active.”

-Hermann continues to work with the Chickasaw Nation to support the project.
+Hermann continues to partner with the Chickasaw Nation to support their efforts.